anschwa/helm-itunes/README.markdown

 ### Bugs:

-- Song tittles with parenthesis or non-alphanumeric characters will sometimes not play.
+- Symbols in song titles will sometimes prevent the song from playing in iTunes.
+Tracks are "percent-encoded" when played through Spotify, so they do not have this problem.

 - Each search is somehow being repeated, causing iTunes to open and close various times.